Peter Schlesinger

-Peter Schlesinger (born April 2, 1948 in Los Angeles, California) is an American artist, author, and former artist's model, perhaps most well known for being the subject in numerous notable canvases by the British painter David Hockney.
+Peter Schlesinger (born April 2, 1948 in Los Angeles, California) is an American artist, author, and former artist's model who was the subject of numerous notable canvases by the British painter David Hockney (1937-2026).

 Biography

 Peter Schlesinger was an 18-year-old student at UCLA when he met the then 28-year-old artist David Hockney, who was teaching a summer class at the university.
 They began a long affair; Schlesinger relocated with Hockney to London, where he subsequently undertook to study at the Slade School of Art.
-Whilst in a relationship with Hockney, he was often the artist's subject and muse; he appears in some of Hockney's best-known works, including Portrait of an Artist (Pool with Two Figures) (1972)—which, in 2018, sold for over $90 million, setting the monetary record for a painting by a living artist— Peter Schlesinger with Polaroid Camera, and Peter Getting Out of Nick's Pool.
+Whilst in a relationship with Hockney, he was often the artist's subject and muse; he appears in some of Hockney's best-known works, including Portrait of an Artist (Pool with Two Figures) (1972), Peter Schlesinger with Polaroid Camera, and Peter Getting Out of Nick's Pool.
+In 2018, Portrait of an Artist (Pool with Two Figures) sold for over $90 million, setting the monetary record for a painting by a living artist.

 Schlesinger went on to pursue his own career as a visual artist, creating sculptures, paintings, and photographs.